 Comparing Tangerine mortgages

-Although easy to understand, it is important to compare Tangerine's mortgage rates against the more complex options offered by other lenders and brokers, to ensure you obtain the best mortgage interest rate.
+Although easy to understand, it is important to compare Tangerine's mortgage rates against the more complex options offered by other lenders and brokers to ensure you obtain the best mortgage interest rate.

-Accessing Tangerine Mortgage Rates
+Accessing Tangerine mortgage rates

 If you apply for a pre-approval, fixed rates will be held for 120 days.
 If rates fall during the rate guarantee period, you could still be offered the lower rate for your mortgage.
-Once you have applied for pre-approval, you can track the status of your Tangerine mortgage application online from the comfort of your home.
+Once you have applied for a pre-approval, you can track the status of your Tangerine mortgage application online, from the comfort of your home.

 - Personal information